Monitoring Technologies for Ghost Gear and Biodiversity

 general description:

-This project, led by the University of Rhode Island and in collaboration with INSPIRE Environmental, the Scripps Institution of Oceanography at the University of Sean Deigo, and the Woods Hole Oceanographic Institution aims to monitor biodiversity and address ghost gear around the Revolution Wind Farm using multiple technologies.
+This project, led by the University of Rhode Island and in collaboration with INSPIRE Environmental, the Scripps Institution of Oceanography at the University of California, San Diego, and the Woods Hole Oceanographic Institution aims to monitor biodiversity and address ghost gear around the Revolution Wind Farm using multiple technologies.
 The Commercial Fisheries Research Foundation’s role is focused on ghost gear.

 Lost or derelict fishing gear, known as ghost gear, is a major environmental problem impacting ocean health and coastal communities.
 The development of offshore wind turbine structures poses a new challenge in the accumulation and removal of ghost gear within wind farm arrays.
 The accumulation of ghost gear can occur when commercial fishing gear becomes snagged within wind farm arrays and fishermen are hesitant to retrieve the gear over safety concerns of drifting too close to the structures.
-The Bureau of Ocean Energy Management also includes ghost gear as an impact of offshore wind on benthic resources, concluding that the presence of turbines and supporting structures may entangle fishing gear.
-It is also listed as an economic impact on commercial and recreational fisheries when fishing gear is lost or damaged to offshore cables and wind turbine generators.
+The Bureau of Ocean Energy Management includes ghost gear as an impact of offshore wind on benthic resources and an economic impact on commercial and recreational fisheries, concluding that the presence of turbines and supporting structures may entangle fishing gear contributing to lost and damaged fishing gear.

 Project Goals: